 - Napoli I, Blusztajn JK, Mellott TJ.
 Prenatal choline supplementation increases the expression of IGF2 and enhances acetylcholine release in hippocampus and frontal cortex.
 Brain Res.
 2008;1237:124–135.

 - Sarter M, Givens B, Bruno JP.
-The cognitive neuroscience of sustainí attention: where top-down meets bottom-up.
+The cognitive neuroscience of sustained attention: where top-down meets bottom-up.
 Brain Res Rev. 2001;35:146–160.

 1. What is the relationship between choline and attention in child development?

-The foods highest in choline are:
+The richest choline foods are:

 - Eggs (especially the yolk)